MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-privacy-levels.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="11/10/2016"
+   ms.date="02/17/2017"
    ms.author="davidi"/>
 # Power BI Desktop privacy levels

-In Power BI Desktop, privacy levels specify an isolation level that defines the degree that one data source will be isolated from other data sources.
+In **Power BI Desktop**, privacy levels specify an isolation level that defines the degree that one data source will be isolated from other data sources.
 Although a restrictive isolation level blocks information from being exchanged between data sources, it may reduce functionality and impact performance.

-The **Fast Combine** setting, found in **File > Options and settings > Options** and then **Current File > Privacy** determines whether Power BI Desktop uses your Privacy Level settings while combining data.
-This dialog includes a link to Power BI Desktop documentation about Privacy Levels and Fast Combine (this article).
+The **Privacy Levels** setting, found in **File > Options and settings > Options** and then **Current File > Privacy** determines whether Power BI Desktop uses your Privacy Level settings while combining data.
+This dialog includes a link to Power BI Desktop documentation about Privacy Levels and Privacy Levels (this article).

 ![](media/powerbi-desktop-privacy-levels/desktop_PrivacyLevels1.png)